Annealed Leap-Point Sampler for Multimodal Target Distributions: Applications of ALPS

-The target distribution is given by a mixture distribution of four evenly-weighted and well-separated twenty-dimensional skew-normal distributions with heterogeneous scaling of the modes and homogeneous skew.
-The target distribution is given by
+The target distribution is given by a mixture of thirteen well-separated, twenty-dimensional skew-normal distributions with heterogeneous scaling of the modes and homogeneous skew.
+Its density function corresponds to the convex combination